 (b) After construction has been completed, the Department may require ambient air quality monitoring as a permit condition to establish the effect of emissions, other than volatile organic compounds, on the air quality of any area that such emissions could affect.

 [ED.
-NOTE: Tables referenced are available from the agency.]
+NOTE: The tables referenced in this rule are not included in the rule text.
+Click here for a PDF copy of the tables.]

 [Publications: Publications referenced are available from the agency.]